equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 		ECLBASE eclipse/model/MY_VERY_OWN_OIL_FIELD-%d

-	**Note that JOBNAME can be used as an alternative to ECLBASE.**
+	**Note:** JOBNAME can be used as an alternative to ECLBASE.

 .. _jobname:
 .. topic::  JOBNAME

 	As an alternative to the ECLBASE keyword you can use the JOBNAME keyword; in particular in cases where your forward model does not include ECLIPSE at all that makes more sense.
-If JOBANME is used instead of ECLBASE the same rules of no-mixed-case apply.
+If JOBNAME is used instead of ECLBASE the same rules of no-mixed-case apply.

 .. _grid: